 Aspirin is a blood-thinning medication that may help restore some blood flow to the heart.

 A person should make sure that they have taken any prescribed heart medication as instructed while they are waiting for the ambulance to arrive.
 These medications may include nitroglycerin or beta-blockers.

 Treatment will vary according to the type of heart attack a person is experiencing.

 In most cases, a doctor will treat heart attacks using catheterization and stent placement.
 Catheterization involves feeding a tube into the heart through a small cut in the groin or arm.
 A stent will hold the artery open.

-Forms of immediate treatment at the hospital may include:
+Forms of immediate treatment at the hospital

 - Aspirin: This prevents further blood clotting.